WICG/view-transitions/explainer.md

 For the outgoing state, the following is captured for each part:

 - An image of the element, including ink overflow if any.
-The browser may crop this to make efficient use of memory, and that cropping should be biased towards the viewport.
+The browser may crop this to make efficient use of memory.
+If cropping is performed, it should be biased towards the viewport.
 This image also excludes painting of any descendants with a page-transition-tag, as if they have `visibility: hidden`.
 - The layout dimensions.
-- A CSS transform that would place element from the layout viewport origin to its current quad.
+- A CSS transform that would place the element from the layout viewport origin to its current quad.
 - An [`object-view-box`](https://drafts.csswg.org/css-images-4/#propdef-object-view-box) that coincides with the element's border box.

 The above is also captured for the incoming state, although the image and computed layout properties of the element are 'live', as in it's connected to the representation currently in the DOM.

-It's valid for some transition elements to only exist on one side of the DOM change.
+It's valid for some transition elements to only exist on one side of the DOM change, such as a side-bar that doesn't exist on the outgoing page, but exists in the incoming page.

 ## Building the pseudo-element tree